Michael Price (writer)

 Michael Price is an American writer and producer, best known for his Emmy and Writers Guild award-winning work on The Simpsons.
 Price is a writer and co-executive producer of the ABC series Teacher's Pet.
 He served as a script consultant on The Simpsons Movie and wrote the Lego Star Wars special, Lego Star Wars: The Padawan Menace.
-He works at Lucasfilm writing and producing Lego Star Wars Franchise.
+He works at Lucasfilm writing and producing the Lego Star Wars Franchise.

-Other television shows he has written for include What About Joan?, The PJs, Teen Angel, Homeboys in Outer Space, The Newz and One Minute to Air.
+Other television shows he has written for include What About Joan?, The PJs, Teen Angel, Homeboys in Outer Space, The Newz, and One Minute to Air.

 Price co-wrote and co-produced the Bill Burr series F Is for Family in 2015 on Netflix.
-The show is an animated sitcom, and draws from Burr's standup.
+The show is an animated sitcom and draws from Burr's standup.

-He grew up in South Plainfield, New Jersey, and attended Montclair State University, where he earned a B.A. degree in Theatre Arts, and Tulane University, where he earned a Master of Fine Arts degree in directing for the theatre.
+He grew up in South Plainfield, New Jersey and attended Montclair State University, where he earned a B.A. degree in Theatre Arts, and Tulane University, where he earned a Master of Fine Arts degree in directing for the theatre.